A must-see eight-hour documentary that probes into an American crime and the cultural and social causes that made this

 Directed by Ezra Edelman.

 Orenthal James “O.J.”
 Simpson was a man who had everything.
 Handsome, charming, one-of-a-kind athlete and seemingly perfect in everything he did (like football, running or bowling), O.J. was an instant national star loved by everyone.
 Wherever he went, no one saw him as a black man.
 O.J. was so popular and adored by the public that he “transcended race and color,” as someone points out at a certain moment in this gripping eight-hour crime dossier that wants to dissect the cultural and social conditions that helped engender this Frankenstein monster in American society — and what it exposes is so shocking and unbelievable (at least for those who don’t know so well the details about what happened) that, had this real story been scripted, the writer would be considered a genius.

 Directed by Ezra Edelman for ESPN Films and their excellent 30 for 30 series, O.J.: Made in America has the most appropriate title anyone could come up with.
-Comprehensive and thorough, the documentary uses a great amount of interviews and archive footage to show O.J.’s life from his early years as an emerging football sensation at the University of Southern California to being accused of double murder, acquitted and imprisoned for another crime 13 years later.
+Comprehensive and thorough, the documentary uses a great number of interviews and archive footage to show O.J.’s life from his early years as an emerging football sensation at the University of Southern California to being accused of double murder, acquitted and imprisoned for another crime 13 years later.
 As it does so, it probes into the very ugly mold (racial oppression, hatred, celebrity obsession, sensationalism, etc.) that made this sort of ironic tragedy possible.
 It was by all means an American crime — and O.J., the offspring of a social cancer whose tentacles seemed to spread in many different directions.